Public-Health-Scotland/vscode_prep/README.md

 - python-dotenv is useful when you want to separate sensitive data like usernames, password and others

 ## For those who prefer conda environments
-- Use your vscode or R studio terminal to download miniconda wget -P /mnt/homes/your_user/ https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
+- Use your vscode or R studio terminal to download miniconda: `wget -P /mnt/homes/your_user/ https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`
-- Give execution permission to the script chmod +x /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh
+- Give execution permission to the script: `chmod +x /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh`
-- run the script file (Follow the installation steps) bash /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh
+- Run the script file (Follow the installation steps): `bash /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh`
-- activate your base conda
+- Activate your base conda: `source /mnt/homes/your_user/miniconda3/bin/activate `
-source /mnt/homes/your_user/miniconda3/bin/activate
-- You will be able to create your conda environment (you can directly add packages to the creation command) conda create -n envtest python=3.11.9 pandas=2.2.3 or conda create -n envtest python=3.11.9
+- You will be able to create your conda environment (you can directly add packages to the creation command): `conda create -n envtest python=3.11.9 pandas=2.2.3` or `conda create -n envtest python=3.11.9`
 - You should activate your env (one of them).
-You will see your env name between parentheses. conda activate envtest
+You will see your env name between parentheses: `conda activate envtest`
-- You can install more packages conda install pandas=2.2.3
+- You can install more packages (Your conda env must be activated): `conda install pandas=2.2.3`
-- Check your packages
+- Check your packages: `conda list`
-conda list

 ## **Git autocompletion in Terminal**
 If you want to add git autocompletion command feature in your terminal you can follow the following steps: